pkosurilab/readthedocs-BellaVista/docs/source/get_started.md

 ## Getting Started (with sample data)

-Below is a short tutorial for loading Bella Vista with sample Xenium data.
+Below is a short tutorial for loading BellaVista with sample Xenium data.
 This tutorial can also be found in the [Xenium tutorial page](bellavista_tutorials/10x_xenium)

 ### Download sample data